guiyuanju/codebeats/README.md

 ```
 sound/
 ├── src/
-│   ├── main.rs         # Main application with audio engine and tests
+│   ├── main.rs         # Complete application (< 300 lines)
 │   └── test_keys.rs    # Utility for testing key detection
 ├── Cargo.toml          # Dependencies
 └── README.md           # This file
 ```

+The entire core functionality is contained in a single, focused file with no external complexity.

+## Usage Tips

+- **Volume Control**: Use your system volume to adjust overall loudness
+- **Key Combinations**: Hold multiple keys for chords
+- **Programming Flow**: Let the music enhance your coding rhythm
+- **Focus Mode**: Common keys are intentionally quiet to not break concentration

 ## Contributing

-The codebase is designed to be simple and focused:
+The codebase is intentionally minimal:
-- Core audio functionality in `main.rs`
+- All functionality in `main.rs`
-- Minimal testing framework for validation
-- No complex DSL or scripting - just direct function calls
+- No testing framework or complex features
-- Easy to extend with new test cases or keyboard mappings
+- Easy to understand and modify
+- Direct mapping functions for easy customization

 ## License